Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What property types will appreciate the most in Addis Ababa in 2026?

-As of early 2026, townhouses and row houses are expected to appreciate the most in Addis Ababa, followed closely by well-located apartments in prime-access neighborhoods.
+As of early 2026, townhouses and row houses in Addis Ababa are expected to appreciate the most in 2026, followed closely by well-managed apartments and condos in prime-access locations, because both formats combine scarcity with strong rental and resale demand.

 How will interest rates affect property prices in Addis Ababa in 2026?